2001: A Space Travesty: Cast

+Production

+In July 1998, it was announced German production company Helkon Media would be co-financing a Leslie Nielsen vehicle then titled Space Travesty 2000.

 Reception

 The website Need Coffee praised Nielsen's comedy style, despite the film's silliness.
 "If you're just in the mood for silly, puerile humor (and we all are, sometimes), or if you're under thirteen and the word 'penis' sends you into gails [sic] of laughter, then check this one out.
 Otherwise, skip it and check out something with a bit more sophistication."
 Jason James from The Nut Gallery gave the film only one star out of five, stating: "Overall I am not that big of a fan of spoof movies to begin with so it would have to be pretty special for me to like it.
 Even with that this is still not even that good of a spoof movie making it even harder to watch."
 Richard Scheib from Moria.co also gave the film a very poor review, nominating it the "Worst Film of 2001".